 [Editor’s note: “3 Top Tobacco Stocks Still Burning Strong” was previously published in October 2019.
 It has since been updated to include the most relevant information available.]

 In many respects, the top tobacco stocks defy logic.
-The Surgeon General’s Office released their report warning about the dangers of tobacco in 1964.
+The Surgeon General’s Office released its warning about the dangers of tobacco in 1964.
 Despite a sustained anti-smoking crusade, tobacco stocks continued marching higher.
-As the climate at home became more hostile, these firms also found new customers overseas.
+As the climate at home became more hostile, these firms have found new customers overseas.

 Whatever direction the tobacco industry takes, I would not bet on its decline despite the negative public image of cigarettes.
 With new product lines and creative marketing, I think the following top tobacco stocks should continue to perform well.

 Perhaps no large company defines the top tobacco stocks more than Altria (NYSE:MO).
 Altria manages to keep profits moving higher, despite its core product’s falling popularity.
 The parent company for brands like Marlboro (in the U.S.) and Parliaments has also emphasized so-called “reduced risk products” such as smokeless tobacco. .
 And, like its counterparts in the beverage industry, Altria has also explored investing in cannabis.

 All of this will serve to benefit those who want the generous levels of dividend income that MO produces.
 This track record of payouts goes back decades.
 Investors who bought in the fall of 1985 and held now make their original investment back every year in dividends alone.
 For those who reinvest dividends, investors who bought in the spring of 2003 now have achieved the same feat.

 The company will occasionally pay an outsized payout followed by a dividend reduction.
 Still, the dividend has risen annually for the last 10 years.
 Investors buying today will still enjoy a yield of 6.76%.